Why you should leave a shoe in the hotel room safe

-(KSNF) — If you’ve ever stashed money, passports or other valuables in a hotel room safe, you’ve probably felt some fear that you might check out and forget those important items.
+If you’ve ever stashed money, passports or other valuables in a hotel room safe, you’ve probably felt some fear that you might check out and forget those important items.
 One flight attendant has a tip that will prevent that from happening.
+KTLA’s sister station KSNF reports.

 Esther, who works for KLM Royal Dutch Airlines, is known for her TikTok account, where she shares helpful travel hacks, including one in particular that she calls a “game-changer.”